thinkerbot/ts/README.md

       [ -d "$test_dir" ]    # return 0 to pass.
     }

-    ts .                    # run the tests
+    . ts                    # source ts to run the tests

 To run, use any of: